Councilor Dan Lewis is pleased to present the Volcano Heights Sector Development Plan (SDP), last amended in November 2014.

 Mikaela Renz-Whitmore, 505-924-3932, Long Range Planning

-The Volcano Heights SDP is a Rank 3 plan, including goals, policies, and regulations, for an area of approximately 570 acres on the City’s Northwest Mesa, west of the volcanic Escarpment in the Petroglyph National Monument.
+The Volcano Heights SDP is a Rank 3 plan, including goals, policies, and regulations, for an area of approximately 570 acres on the City’s Northwest Mesa, west of the volcanic Escarpment in the Petroglyph National Monument and surrounding the intersection of Paseo del Norte and Unser Boulevard.
 The plan envisions a mixed-use, walkable environment for existing and future residents and visitors as part of a larger strategy to reduce traffic congestion on the West Side and on the limited river crossings now and in the future.

 - Updated language about fugitive dust to ensure the enforceability of the regulations and remove the exemption for public rights-of-way and public easements.